mcsham/Wow_auto_login/README.md

 I do not hope for an Oscar, but I was too lazy to enter a password every time after a server hang.
 So whoever needs it, pulsate.

 Delphi 7 Development Environment

+v1.05
+Added auto login if the game is closed.

 v1.04
 Added the ability to insert a delay between the appearance of the window and password entry.
 Made for weak computers.